HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 52: June 11, 2020

+**Today's Progress**:  Working on Flask Portfolio App and React Deep Dive

+**Thoughts:** Continuing to build the Flask Portfolio Website and learning about React Routing.
+Also getting more Vanilla Javascript Practice in with W3Code Exercises.

+**Link(s) to work:**  [Flask Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

 # Day 51: June 10, 2020

 **Today's Progress**:  Working on Flask Portfolio App.